Preparing to Go: Florence

 Health and Wellness information

-If you are unable to see the campus doctor, here is another option from which you may obtain non-Covid related medical service.
+If you are unable to see the campus doctor, or you need medical assistance during the weekend, here is another option from which you may obtain non-Covid related medical service.
 Please note that you are responsible for payment for these external medical services.

 Medical Service Florence: English-speaking general practitioners and specialists